Chris Oladokun

-Chris Oladokun (born September 3, 1997) is an American football quarterback for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at South Florida before transferring to Samford then to South Dakota State.
+Chris Oladokun (born September 3, 1997) is an American professional football quarterback for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the South Florida Bulls, the Samford Bulldogs and the South Dakota State Jackrabbits before being selected by the Pittsburgh Steelers in the seventh round of the 2022 NFL draft.

-Early life and high school
+Early life

 Oladokun was born and grew up in Tampa, Florida.
-He initially attended Braulio Alonso High School, where he was the starting quarterback as a sophomore and junior and passed for 3,646 yards and 32 touchdowns over those two seasons.
-Oladokun transferred to Sickles High School prior to his senior season.
-He was rated a three-star recruit and committed to play college football at South Florida over offers from Nebraska, Temple, Iowa State, Bowling Green, Georgia Southern, South Alabama, and Toledo.
+He initially attended Braulio Alonso High School, where he was the starting quarterback as a sophomore and junior and passed for 3,746 yards and 35 touchdowns over those two seasons.
+Oladokun transferred to Sickles High School prior to his senior season, because a disagreement with the head coach.
+He was rated a three-star recruit and committed to play college football at the University of South Florida.